 Inventory Service Operation: The inventory operations for the Nnef_AIoT service allows the consumer to request to perform an inventory device operation for an AIoT device or a group of AIoT devices.

-Command Service Operation: The command operations for the Nnef_AIoT service allows the consumer to request to perform a read or write device operation for an AIoT device or a group of AIoT devices.
+Read Service Operation: The read operations for the Nnef_AIoT service allows the consumer to request to perform a read or write device operation for an AIoT device or a group of AIoT devices.

-Editor's note: It is FFS whether differentiation of "Read" or "Write" AIoT device operations is needed.
-And if needed, whether to design separate AIoT service operations for "Read" or "Write" AIoT device operations, or to use an explicit parameter in AIoT_Command service operation to differ "Read" or "Write" AIoT device operations.
+Write Service Operation: The write operations for the Nnef_AIoT service allows the consumer to request to perform a write device operation for an AIoT device or a group of AIoT devices.

 Disable Service Operation: The disable operations for the Nnef_AIoT service allows the consumer to request disabling RF transmission from an AIoT device or a group of AIoT devices.
 If the AIoT Device is disabled then the network may also discard any stored state for the AIoT Device and no further operations for that AIoT Device will succeed.

 Notify Service Operation: The notify operations for the Nnef_AIoT service allows the consumer to receive the status and results of the requested service operation.